slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Romance is the glamour which turns the dust of everyday life into a golden haze."
 -- Elinor Glyn [1864]*

+> *"The love that lasts the longest is the love that is never returned."
+-- W. Somerset Maugham [1874]*

-> *"Love is the triumph of imagination over intelligence."
+> *"Love is the triumph of imagination over intelligence." (...)
+"The surest sign that a man is in love is when he divorces his wife."
 -- H.L.
 Mencken [1880]*

-> *"Love is the extremely difficult realisation that something other than oneself is real."
--- Iris Murdoch [1919]*

-> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
--- Tom Robbins [1932]*

-> *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
--- Emilie Autumn [1973]*

-> *"The measure of love is peace." (...)
-"You can’t buy a real kiss."
--- Naval Ravikant [1974]*

-> *"Early internet: meeting someone online?
-Probably a weirdo.
-Now: meeting someone without an online presence?
-Definitely a weirdo." (...)
-"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."
--- x@signulll*

-### On falling out of love

-> *"The love that lasts the longest is the love that is never returned."
--- W. Somerset Maugham [1874]*

-First you see the virtues.
-Then the flaws.
-For a long and deep relationship, values must match.

-> *"When poverty comes in the door love goes out the window."
--- vox populi*

 > *"Between what is said and not meant, and what is meant and not said, most of love is lost."
 -- Kahlil Gibran [1883]*

+> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
+-- Ronald Colman [1891]*

+> *"Unless you love someone, nothing else makes any sense."
+-- E.E.
+Cummings [1894]*

 > *"People change and forget to tell each other."
 -- Lillian Hellman [1905]*

+> *"Love is the extremely difficult realisation that something other than oneself is real."
+-- Iris Murdoch [1919]*

+> *"The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them."
+-- Charles Bukowski [1920]*

+> *"A man is already halfway in love with any woman who listens to him."
+-- Brendan Behan [1923]*

 > *"Men experience many passions in a lifetime.
 One passion drives away the one before it."
 -- Paul Newman [1925]*

 > *"You must love in such a way that the person you love feels free."
 -- Thich Nhat Hanh [1926]*

+> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
+-- Tom Robbins [1932]*

+> *"Warriors and worriers.
+Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
+This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
+-- Joyce Benenson [1949]*

 > *"That’s what careless words do.
 They make people love you a little less."
 -- Arundhati Roy [1961]*